10) You have a strong fighting instinct

 Don’t hide from your self-pity in shame or embarrassment, rather, face it and accept it as a fact of your life.

 Embrace the fact that you are flawed and fallible … just like everyone else.
 Only then can you hope to make long-lasting changes within yourself!

-Below you’ll find a list of beginner-friendly ways to overcome self-pity:
+Below you’ll find a list of beginner-friendly ways on how to overcome self pity: